ossf/malicious-packages/docs/schema_additions.md

 The `source` field is an optional string recording where the file came from.
 It must be one of:

-- `package-archive` — the file is part of the published package artifact.
+- `PACKAGE_ARCHIVE` — the file is extracted from the published package artifact.
-- `dropped` — the file was written to disk at run time (e.g. a second stage retrieved from a C2, or content decoded from data embedded in the archive).
+- `DROPPED` — the file was written to disk at run time (e.g. a second stage retrieved from a C2, or content decoded from data embedded in the archive).
-- `in-memory` — the file only ever existed in memory and never hit disk.
+- `IN_MEMORY` — the file only ever existed in memory and never hit disk.

 #### iocs.files[].digests field